lisongxu/CSCE156-Lab-Java-Intro/readme.md

 3. Click "Upload files" to upload the following two required files located in your Eclipse workspace.
 Then click the "Submit and run test" button.

-* `Statistics.java`: You do not need to make any changes to this file
+* `Statistics.java`: You do not need to make any changes to this file, as this lab just shows you how CodePost works.
 * `Birthday.java`: Please change variable names with underscores to the preferred lowerCamelCasing convention in Java.

 4. You should see something like the following: